glenngijsberts/vue-slackhook/README.md

+This package is no longer maintained.
+Please be careful using this package, it will expose your webhook url to the client so only use it if you are sure your application is not user facing.

 # Vue-Slackhook

 > A Vue component to implement a feedback form for users to give feedback on your application, with integration of a Slackwebhook.